 The faculty at the Haas School of Business developed a grading policy for all degree programs.
 The policy has three goals:

-All instructors who teach Undergraduate courses are required to follow this grading policy.
+All instructors are required to follow this grading policy.

-The mean GPA of core courses in the undergraduate program should not exceed 3.2-3.4.
+Effective Fall 2012, the maximum mean GPA in any class section will be 3.45.
 The grade distribution is flexible as long as the mean does not exceed this cap.

-The mean GPA of elective (non-core) courses should not exceed 3.4-3.6.
+For electives with enrollments of 18 or more students, the maximum mean GPA will be 3.50.
 The grade distribution is flexible as long as the mean does not exceed this cap.

-If you have questions about the Haas School's grading policy, please refer to the FAQ's listed below.
+If you have questions about the Berkeley Haas grading policy, please refer to the FAQ’s listed below.

-Haas undergraduate courses do not have a forced "curve."
+Berkeley Haas courses do not have a forced “curve.”
 There is a grading policy which requires that the mean GPA not exceed the stated caps above.
-In the past, grading curves were used in Haas classes, as is the case across the campus and in large prerequisite courses.
-The variance of curves used in the Haas classes and issues of grade inflation led the faculty to develop a recommended distribution for undergraduate core courses back in 2006, which had a mean GPA of about 3.0.
-Now, there is no longer a forced curve for Haas undergraduate courses.
+In the past, grading curves were used in Berkeley Haas classes, as is the case across the campus and in large prerequisite courses.
+The variance of curves used in the Berkeley Haas classes and issues of grade inflation led the faculty to develop a recommended distribution for courses back in 2006, which had a mean GPA of about 3.00.
+Now, there is no longer a forced curve for Berkeley Haas courses.
 The grade distribution is flexible as long as the mean GPA does not exceed the cap.

 2) Do other business schools use curves/mean GPA guidelines?